IN THIS ARTICLE

 - Collaboration, communication, etc., along with the ability to transfer the idea effectively to development teams

-- Knowledge of top UX design tools such as Figma, Invision, Sketch, Balsamiq, etc.
+- Knowledge of top UX tools such as Figma, Invision, Sketch, Balsamiq, etc.

 UX designer salaries